fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 #### Syntax

 Policies are written in rego files.
-Each file declares a package `adminconfig.<name>`, e.g. `adminconfig.default_policies`
+Each file declares a package `adminconfig`.

 Rules are written in the following syntax: `config[{capability: decision}]` where